 - Attracting investors with a tested MVP.

 A successful project comes from what you like, what people need, and what you can create.
 Understanding these points comes through testing with real users.
 They will try your product and give you insights on improving it.

-The basic idea behind MVP testing
+What is the basic idea behind MVP testing?

 MVP testing is like approaching people down the hallway and asking them to try your product.
 You can ask people about the usability and features you included in your product’s test version.
 For this, create tasks for them and observe how they tackle the problems.
 This process helps to validate if you need to change the flow and user interface elements.